-Project Name: Hartstene Pointe Minor System Improvements
+Project Name: Hartstene Pointe Water System Improvements

 Description: This program is designed to provide annual incremental improvements to the water distribution system to ensure its continued viability and integrity.
-Annual projects may include the following: addition and replacement of fire hydrants, removal and replacement of asbestos-concrete (AC) pipe, new or replacement valves and looping, or well and pumping station improvements.
+Annual projects may include the following: addition and replacement of fire hydrants, removal and replacement of asbestos-concrete (AC) pipe, new or replacement valves and looping, well and pumping station improvements and the installation of service meters.

 Justification: Over the past two decades, maintenance activity for the water system has consisted primarily of leak repairs and service repairs or replacement.
 To ensure the continued performance of the system, it is necessary to replace key components as they wear out.
+State law now requires the installation of water service meters, which is planned for 2009.
 In addition, the system's water mains are predominately made of AC pipe.
 When leaks occur, the crews may discover that larger sections of pipe need to be replaced rather than just the leaking section.
 These small projects for pipe replacement are beyond the current staff resources and much more efficiently performed by outside contractors.
-Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" stortz fittings.
+Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" storz fittings.

+Sumated i i i Oject 00313 (1 n unousa 1145/

-2006 2007 2008 2009 2010 2011 TOTAL
+2007 2008 2009 2010 2011 2012 TOTAL

-Prelim Engineering 1 1 1 1 1 1 6
+Prelim 1 1 1 1 1 1 6

+Engineering

 ·

-Design Engineering 1 1 1 1 1 1 6
+Design 1 1 1 1 1 30 35

--
+Engineering

-Construction 8 8 8 8 8 .
-8 48
+Construction 8 8 125 8 8 10 167

-,

-TOTAL COST: 10 10 10 10 10 10 60
+TOTAL COST: 10 10 127 10 10 41 208

 Funding Sources:

 Grants

-Loans
+Loans 107 107

-Rates 10 10 10 10 10 10 60
+Rates 10 10 20 10 10 41 101

-TOTAL FUNDING: 10 10 10 10 10 10 60
+TOTAL 10 10 127 10 10 41 208

+FUNDING: